AryehSilver1/SNAQ/README.md

 1. **Image Acquisition**: Fluorescent images are acquired using a fluorescent microscope.
 2. **Data Classification in QuPath**: Cells are detected and classified into types based on their staining markers.
 Data is exported as CSV files for each image.
 Refer to the paper for specifics on how to process images using QuPath.
 3. **R Analysis**: The R script processes image data in bulk to analyze the neighborhood relationships between cells using distances calculated from their coordinates.

+The repository includes two detailed README files that explain the usage of two R scripts: `Data Analysis.Rmd` and `Plot Maker.Rmd`.
+Each README provides comprehensive instructions on setup, configuration, running the analysis, and understanding the outputs.
+Below are the detailed sections for each script, ensuring a clear and efficient workflow for users.

 ## README For "Data Analysis.Rmd"